crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Open an other browser tab, go to
 Type ```http://<your_ip_address:32520>``` in your browser
 click on login in left-up side of the screen
-Login using user: admin  password : admin
+Login using user: admin  password : bitnami
 Go to administration, security , users, click on the icon on the right token
 Type a name jks and press generate
 Back to the Jenkins screen, copy the token in the credential as a secret text in jenkins